chrisarcand/chrisarcand.github.io/_posts/2019-03-08-interview-your-interviewers.md

 ---

-*Want to get a chance to ask me what my answers are, and how confident I was joining my team at HashiCorp?
+*Want to ask me these questions, and hear how confident I was joining my team at HashiCorp?
 (Spoiler: I was very confident) We're hiring!
 Check out our open positions at [hashicorp.com/jobs](https://www.hashicorp.com/jobs)*